The Chronology of Revelation

 Behold, I am coming soon!
 My reward is with me, and I will give to everyone according to what he has done.
 I am the Alpha and the Omega, the First and the Last, the Beginning and the End.
 Blessed are those who wash their robes, that they may have the right to the tree of life and may go through the gates into the city (Revelation 22:12-14).

 Was Jesus God?
 Did He have the right to claim that He was “the Alpha and the Omega, the First and the Last, the Beginning and the End”?
-Indeed He was, and He did!
-Jesus, as God, created the present universe and everything in it (Colossians 1:16; Hebrews 1:2); and He will take part in creating “a new heaven and a new earth,” after this present Creation has passed away (Revelation 20:11b, 21:1), when that time arrives.
+Indeed He was and did!
+Jesus, as God, created the present universe and everything in it (Colossians 1:16; Hebrews 1:2); and He will take part in creating “a new heaven and a new earth,” after this present Creation has passed away (Revelation 20:11b, 21:1).

-Various interpretations (such as mine) of some of the events in the Book of Revelation may not be accurate and precise.
+Various interpretations (including as mine) of some of the events in the Book of Revelation may not be perfectly accurate.
 However, since the events were stated by Jesus to John, the real meanings are factual and they will occur—because Jesus is the “Faithful and True” (Revelation 19:11a) and cannot lie.

 An invitation is extended to all who hear and understand the truth: